Talvar (film): Casting and filming

-Alisha Parvin played Shruti Tandon, a role based on Arushi Talwar.
+Alisha Parveen Khan played Shruti Tandon, a role based on Arushi Talwar.
 Konkona Sen Sharma was approached by Talvar's casting director, who told her about a role based on Nupur Talwar which attracted her.
 She said she enjoyed the script, and agreed to do the film after meeting Meghna.
 Sharma did not research her role (she felt that the script was "well researched"), and said that her character was about "portraying guilt and innocence according to perceptions."
 In November 2013, it was announced that Irrfan Khan was cast in the film.
 Khan did not know about the case in detail before the film.
 His character was based on CBI officer Arun Kumar, whom he met in preparation for the film, and he was the only actor approached to play the role.
 Khan agreed to do the film because he considered the story "near and frightening", and the film was not sensationalised: "It is an important case, and whatever you may think about the verdict, the film gives us a chance to look at our system and how different departments deal with a crisis."
 Neeraj Kabi, who played Aarushi's father (Rajesh Talwar) in the film, said: "You are making a film about people who are alive and are suffering, you have to be extremely sensitive".
 Tabu made a three-minute appearance in the film as Khan's wife.

 Principal photography began a year later (in June 2014) on location in Mumbai, Delhi and Noida, and lasted almost a year.
 According to Meghna, filming was a "hugely draining" experience.
 The script was based on material in the public domain, and she called it her "most fragile film".
 Several scenes were filmed in a house identical to the Talwars', a few blocks away.
 Meghna said that the most difficult part for her was filming the murder scenes; although there were different weapons and different killers from different perspectives, the "one[s] to die w[ere] always the girl and the man, which did not change".
 Pankaj Kumar was Talvar's director of photography, and A. Sreekar Prasad edited the film.